fer/fer/notes/courses/INE/eJPT/3of3-penetration-testing-basics.md

 Host: www.example.site
 ```

-##### Exploiting Misconfigured HTTP verbs
+### Exploiting Misconfigured HTTP verbs

 - 1st you enumerate verbs with an OPTIONS message in `nc`
 - To exploit the DELETE verb, you just have to specify the file you want to delete from the server
-- Exploiting PUT is more complex, because you have to know the size of the file you want to upload on the server, you can measure with `wc -m file` to count how long, in bytes, a payload is
+- Exploiting PUT is more complex, because you have to know the size of the file you want to upload on the server, you can measure with `wc -m file` to count how long, in bytes, a payload is.
+- Misconfigured HTTP verbs are becoming rare in web servers.
+- You can still find a lot of misconfigured HTTP methods in embedded devices, IP cameras, digital video recorders and other smart devices.

 ```bash
 nc victim.site 80